 Grube says that approach takes away the pressure about what your art looks like.
 “The way that our brain changes things before we process them into reality is wonderful, and I love that,” she says.

-John Nakanishi is president of The Concord Art Association.
+John Nakanishi is treasurer of The Concord Art Association.
 He is an acrylic painter and a ceramic artist.
 When John isn’t creating art, he coaches soccer for East Bay Eclipse, a competitive soccer club based in Moraga.
 He is also an avid trail runner, enjoying runs from 5 miles to 50K.